CSC207-UofT/course-project-tut0201-007/phase1/design_document.md

 ### Entities:

 #### Schedule
-A class that represents a possible schedule consisting of distinct lecture and tutorial sessions for each course.
+A class that represents a particular schedule, with specific sections for a course.
+It is manipulated by the above use case classes, notably Scheduler, and its representation is eventually returned by Controller to the user.

 #### Course
-A class that stores possible lecture and tutorial sections for each course.
+Course represents a particular course with various sections.
+The sections of courses are added to different schedules during schedule generation.
+Filters check the timeslots of sessions to satisfy certain criteria.

 #### Section
 A class that represents a distinct time slot (a single lecture/tutorial) for some class.
 It is used by course, and stored in schedule.